-- Equal representation of management and non-management employees in the committee. - Include representative employees from all the major department or work operations at the facility. - Committee members should be trained in the principles of hazard identification and accident and incident investigations. - Conduct regular workplace safety and health inspections throughout the facility. - Meet monthly to discuss workplace hazards and suggest safety improvements. - Maintain written records of each safety committee meeting, including: - o Names of attendees. - o Meeting date. - o All safety and health issues discussed. - o Recommendations for corrective action and a reasonable date by which management agrees to respond. - o Person responsible for follow up on any recommended corrective actions.
+- Equal representation of management and non-management employees in the committee. - Include representative employees from all the major department or work operations at the facility. - Committee members should be trained in the principles of hazard identification and accident and incident investigations. - Conduct regular workplace safety and health inspections throughout the facility. - Meet monthly to discuss workplace hazards and suggest safety improvements. - Maintain written records of each safety committee meeting, including: - Names of attendees. - Meeting date. - All safety and health issues discussed. - Recommendations for corrective action and a reasonable date by which management agrees to respond. - Person responsible for follow up on any recommended corrective actions.